We develop prototypes of our services and websites in this stage of development.

-- Service delivery manager.
-Responsible for following the standard, leading service maturity assessments and managing project-related contracts.
+- eServices delivery manager.
+Responsible for following the standard, leading you through the service delivery process, coordinating service maturity assessments and managing project-related contracts.

-- Service design manager.
-Responsible for leading discovery and ensuring what gets designed is aligned with the overall eServices strategy and user experience.
+- User experience manager/Service design manager.
+Responsible for ensuring what gets designed is aligned with the overall eServices strategy and user experience.

 - Web architect.
 Responsible for the technical architecture and implementation of the service.

 Moving on to Beta testing and live